ConservationMetrics/gc-scripts-hub/f/connectors/gbif/README.md

 passively for completion, preserves the archive and citation metadata, then upserts its occurrences into PostgreSQL.

-Create a Windmill `gbif` resource manually (custom resource types cannot be synced): `{"username":"string","password":"string"}`.
+Create a Windmill `c_gbif` resource manually (custom resource types cannot be synced): `{"username":"string","password":"string"}`.
 Use the GBIF **username**, not an email address.
 Never place credentials in Flow inputs or logs.
 Register an account and review [GBIF download API restrictions](https://techdocs.gbif.org/en/data-use/api-downloads), including its load-dependent limit on incomplete downloads per account.